dojoengine/book/docs/pages/toolchain/slot/deployment-commands/logs.md

 The `logs` command is used to fetch and display logs from a specified deployment service within the Slot environment.
 This command supports real-time log streaming as well as querying historical logs, making it an essential tool for monitoring and debugging deployment activities.

-### Purpose

-This command allows users to review operational logs from specific services, aiding in troubleshooting and ensuring smooth operation of deployed services.

 ### Usage

 ```sh